Blood Money (video game): Development

-Following the successful release of Menace in 1988, David Jones began developing Blood Money on 4 January 1989, on the 25 MHz 386-DX computer that publisher Psygnosis granted him, alongside a Personal Development System.
+Following the successful release of Menace in 1988, David Jones began developing Blood Money on 4 January 1989, on the 25 MHz 386-DX computer that publisher Psygnosis granted him, alongside a personal development system.
 Jones saw Blood Money as a continuation of the concept used in Menace.
 Jones was heavily inspired by the "cuteness" of Mr. Heli (1987) during the development of Blood Money.
 The game's cover art was designed by British artist Peter Andrew Jones for the novel Protector (1973) by Larry Niven, and was adapted for the game's cover.

 With Blood Money, Jones was determined to use the full colour range of the Amiga, opting to use the blitter as opposed to the hardware scrolling; the blitter allowed graphics to be drawn quickly.
 Tony Smith, who had worked on Menace, produced the graphics for Blood Money, while Jones began work on a new scrolling system.
 While developing his own game, Talisman, Mike Dailly created a compact method to move enemies on-screen, which Jones incorporated into Blood Money.
-The game's animations fascinated Jones' friend Gary Timmons, who then began experimenting with Deluxe Paint; his work on the program led to his employment at DMA Design, and inspired some of the animations used in DMA's next game, Walker (1993).
+The game's animations fascinated Jones's friend Gary Timmons, who then began experimenting with Deluxe Paint; his work on the program led to his employment at DMA Design, and inspired some of the animations used in DMA's next game, Walker (1993).
 The game's introduction required a star field, which Jones took from a quick demonstration that Dailly had been working on.

+Blood Money was released for the Amiga on 19 April 1989 in Europe, and in May in North America.
+Jones's friend Wayne Smithson developed a port for the Atari ST, while Creative Assembly's Tim Ansell ported the game to MS-DOS; both were released in June 1989 in Europe, and in September and December, respectively, in North America.
+Video game musician Matt Furniss claimed that a conversion for the Sega Mega Drive was once in development with its music complete.

-The game was ported to the PC by Tim Ansell of Creative Assembly, and to Atari ST by Jones' friend Wayne Smithson, while Dailly began porting the game to the Commodore 64 following the Personal Computer World Show in September 1989.
-Dailly used the code from the Talisman demo, and wrote a new sprite system.
-He also re-worked the multi-directional scrolling, and wrote his own tape loading routines, wanting one that allowed the player to play a simple game while Blood Money loaded.
-Smith designed the graphics for the port, and became confused by the limitations of the hardware: he had to draw double pixels in Deluxe Paint, and was limited to sixteen colours.
-Dailly finished developing the Commodore 64 version of Blood Money on 12 March 1990.
-Video game musician Matt Furniss claimed that a conversion for the Sega Mega Drive was in development with its music complete, but it was never released.
+Dailly began porting the game to the Commodore 64 following the Personal Computer World Show in September 1989, using the code from the Talisman demo and writing a new sprite system.
+He re-worked the multi-directional scrolling, and wrote his own tape loading routines, allowing the player to play a simple game while Blood Money loaded.
+Smith, who designed the port's graphics, was confused by the hardware limitations, forced to draw double pixels in Deluxe Paint and being limited to sixteen colours.
+Dailly finished developing the Commodore 64 version on 12 March 1990, and it was released in June in Europe and the third quarter of 1990 in North America.